Prik Nam Pla (Thai Dipping Sauce)

 • Is the sauce too runny for your liking?
 Lend it a little more body by adding in a tablespoon of oyster sauce.

 • For a more intense flavor, make the sauce ahead of time and refrigerate it overnight.
 Doing this helps the flavors of the garlic and chillies infuse into the sauce and make it taste so much better.
+I always do this when I make my homemade buffalo sauce and BBQ sauce.

 How to Use the Thai Dipping Sauce